 The MSc in Pre-Hospital Medicine

 The MSc aims to prepare established clinicians for the challenges of the advanced practice of pre-hospital medicine.
-Alongside interpretation and application of scientific data students will demonstrate knowledge in the full range of specific subject areas, such as toxicology, anatomy, resuscitation and law and ethics.
-They will solve clinically related dilemmas using a detailed understanding of core science and will analyse how this is relevant to the interpretation of clinical diagnosis.
+Alongside interpretation and application of scientific data students demonstrate knowledge in the full range of specific subject areas, such as toxicology, anatomy, resuscitation and law and ethics.
+They solve clinically related dilemmas using a detailed understanding of core science and analyse how this is relevant to the interpretation of clinical diagnosis.

 The programme is designed to enable students to embrace subject matter relevant to the holistic management of patients and modules cover a wide range of topics including human factors. simulation and performance.
 These topics are joined with modules exploring cutting-edge science and applied to patients who present in the pre-hospital phase of care thereby resulting in a holistic, realistic, practice-based Masters degree.

-Students will have full access to the college/medical school library and student computing facilities.The course will utilise the virtual learning environment provided by Queen Mary University London (QMPlus).
+Students have full access to the college/medical school library and student computing facilities.The course will utilise the virtual learning environment provided by Queen Mary University London (QMPlus).
 This enables lecture notes and handout material to be available electronically, with potential for discussion and question boards.

 Modules and Course Content

 Year 1 - 4 modules at 15 credits each

 The interpretation of mechanisms of injury, the analysis of symptoms and signs, as well as the delivery of key diagnostic tests during the very early stages of care all rely on a clinician's application of their anatomical knowledge.
 Further, the understanding of pathology of the diseases that present in the pre-hospital phase is dependent on a sound knowledge of human anatomy, this module, therefore, focusses on furnishing the appropriate anatomical knowledge base for clinical practice in this element of patient care.